-- a.
-FDA RECORDKEEPING REQUIREMENTS FOR A STUDY INVOLVING AN INVESTIGATIONAL DRUG UNDER AN IND (21 CFR 312.62): if a study involves the use of an investigational drug under an IND, Principal Investigators must retain study records and documents until at least the later of the following dates: - 1.
-2-years following the date a marketing application is approved for the drug for the indication for which it was being investigated; or, - 2.
-2-years after the investigation is discontinued and the FDA is notified if no marketing application is to be filed or, if the application is not approved for such indication. - b.
-FDA RECORD-KEEPING REQUIREMENTS FOR A STUDY INVOLVING AN INVESTIGATIONAL DEVICE UNDER AN IDE (21 CFR 812.140): if a study involves an investigational device under an IDE, principal investigators must retain study records and documents until at least the later of the following dates: - 1.
-2-years following the date on which the investigation is terminated or completed; or - 2.
-2-years following the date that the records are no longer required for purposes of supporting a premarket approval application or a notice of completion of a product development protocol; or
+a.
+FDA RECORDKEEPING REQUIREMENTS FOR A STUDY INVOLVING AN INVESTIGATIONAL DRUG UNDER AN IND (21 CFR 312.62): if a study involves the use of an investigational drug under an IND, Principal Investigators must retain study records and documents until at least the later of the following dates:

+1. 2-years following the date a marketing application is approved for the drug for the indication for which it was being investigated; or, b.
+FDA RECORD-KEEPING REQUIREMENTS FOR A STUDY INVOLVING AN INVESTIGATIONAL DEVICE UNDER AN IDE (21 CFR 812.140): if a study involves an investigational device under an IDE, principal investigators must retain study records and documents until at least the later of the following dates: